Trump administration's rollback on auto emissions triggers state backlash

 The Transportation Department says the proposal would shrink regulatory costs for automakers by $319 billion through 2029, reducing by more than $60 billion what General Motors Co (GM.N), Ford Motor Co (F.N) and Fiat Chrysler Automobiles NV (FCHA.MI) each would have been expected to spend to comply with the Obama-era rules.
 Toyota Motor Corp would save $34 billion (7203.T) and Volkswagen AG $20 billion (VOWG_p.DE).

-General Motors said in a statement that it wants to work “with all parties to achieve one national 50-state program,” adding that it was committed to “continually improving fuel economy and our commitment to an all-electric future.”
+General Motors said in a statement that it wants to work “with all parties to achieve one national 50-state program,” adding it was committed to “continually improving fuel economy and our commitment to an all-electric future.”

-The Trump proposal estimated that under Obama-era requirements, about 70 percent of light trucks would be required to have some form of electrification by 2026 - a level it described as unrealistic - versus just 1 percent under the Trump proposal.
 The administration also contends that hiking U.S. oil consumption by 2 to 3 percent over forecast levels would have a minimal impact on the environment, boosting global average temperature by just “3/1000th of a degree Celsius by 2100.”

-Trump’s decision to challenge California’s authority to regulate vehicle emissions upends decades of federal policy that allowed the most populous U.S. state to combat air pollution that particularly afflicts Los Angeles.

-Seventeen states, including California, and the District of Columbia had filed a lawsuit in May challenging the U.S. Environmental Protection Agency’s decision in April to declare current U.S. vehicle emission targets “not appropriate.”
+Trump’s decision to challenge California’s authority to regulate vehicle emissions upends decades of federal policy that allowed the most populous and richest U.S. state to combat air pollution that particularly afflicts Los Angeles.
+Seventeen states, including California, had filed a lawsuit in May challenging the EPA’s decision in April to declare current U.S. vehicle emission targets “not appropriate.”

-The Trump administration proposal calls California’s zero emission vehicle rules, adopted by 9 other states, “technologically infeasible.”
+The Trump administration proposal said California’s zero emission vehicle rules, adopted by nine other states, are “technologically infeasible.”

-“California will fight this stupidity in every conceivable way possible,” Governor Edmund Brown, a Democrat, said in a news release on Thursday.
+“California will fight this stupidity in every conceivable way possible,” Governor Edmund Brown, a Democrat, said in a statement.
 The freeze would also eliminate $3 billion in estimated fines for automakers not meeting efficiency standards, but did not specify which automakers could avoid fines.

 Democrats hope to make any rollback of the emissions rules a key part of midterm elections in November, when they will be seeking to try to regain control of one or both chambers of Congress.
 Republicans in states with links to the auto industry may counter that the administration is working to ensure automakers can make more profitable, larger vehicles, including fuel-thirsty pickups and SUVs.

-Some middle ground on the issue might be possible.
+Some middle ground might be possible.
 Acting EPA chief Andrew Wheeler said on Wednesday he would welcome a deal between the industry and states.

-Bill Wehrum, assistant administrator at the EPA, told reporters in a conference call on Thursday that many things had changed, including a drop in fuel prices, since the efficiency rules were last set six years ago.
+Bill Wehrum, an assistant EPA administrator, told reporters on Thursday that many things had changed, including a drop in fuel prices, since the efficiency rules were last set six years ago.

-He said gas prices are “at historically low levels and that changes driving habits, that changes the kind of cars and trucks that people want to buy, it changes what is possible in terms of vehicle fuel efficiency.”
+He said gas prices are “at historically low levels and that changes driving habits, that changes the kind of cars and trucks that people want to buy.”

+Federal and California officials would soon meet about the proposal, Wehrum said, adding, “All of us want one national program.
+We are going to try to work it out.”

-Reporting by Joe White and David Shepardson; Additional reporting by Timothy Gardner and Jonathan Stempel; Writing by Richard Valdmanis; Editing by Frances Kerry
+Reporting by Joe White and David Shepardson; Additional reporting by Timothy Gardner, Jonathan Stempel and Nichola Groom; Writing by Richard Valdmanis; Editing by Frances Kerry